kkots/ggxrd_hitbox_overlay_2211/README.md

 ### Small black & white dot - Projectile origin points

 Projectiles whose origin points were deemed to be important enough to be shown will display them as black and white tiny square points.
 They visualize the projectiles' position which may be used in some range or interaction checks.

+Player center of body or other point.
+These points may be important in some kind of interactions, but they're not the origin point, and to distinguish that they're drawn using the style of projectile origin points so that they look smaller and less important.

 ### Blue - Rejection boxes